SenseNet/sncom-resources/_posts/2018-02-21-scoped-packages.md

 There are some major changes when it comes to content loading.
 The first one is that the packages use *promises*, as mentioned above, so from now on the operations can be *awaited*.

-The second one is that we've eliminated many unneccessary data transformations, so you can work with the plain serialized data object from the response itself.
+The second one is that we've eliminated many unnecessary data transformations, so you can work with the plain serialized data object from the response itself.
 This also means that you cannot use "instanceof"-type checks on these object, you can use the "Type" property at runtime and *generics* in TypeScript during development.

 There are two methods - load and loadCollection - that can be used for loading single contents / one-to-one references and collections / one-to-many references.